Ramla101/Thermal-Tolerance-of-Acer-Campestre/README.md

 Key thresholds (Tcrit and T₅₀) extracted using nonlinear regression and breakpoint analysis.

-Values were further analyzed using PCA, clustering, and multivariate statistics to assess the effects of hydration and trial conditions.
+Values were further analyzed using LLM, PCA, clustering, and multivariate statistics to assess the effects of hydration and trial conditions.

-Data collected using a standard PAM fluorometer under consistent protocols.
+Data collected using a OSP5+ fluorometer under consistent protocols.

-Each temperature point typically includes replicate measurements.
+Each temperature point includes replicate measurements.

 Outliers and anomalies (if any) were handled during preprocessing in R.